 Celebrate Passover at Home

-We here at CMJ are happy to answer any questions you have or to guide you to other recipes not printed here due to copyright protections.
+We here at CMJ are happy to answer any questions you have or to guide you in hosting a seder.
 We have found the celebration of the Feasts of the Lord, and especially Passover, to be enriching to our faith and to our Christian practice.
 We want to share that with you.

 Thoughts on celebrating your own home Passover Seder

 The first time Gentiles try to celebrate their own Passover, they typically feel like interlopers, or as Nigella Lawson says, “I felt faintly fraudulent.”
 And she is Jewish!
 She also says in her wonderful essay in her cookbook Feast, that “nothing can seem stranger than the rituals of others.”
 All that is to say, it is quite normal and to be expected that you will feel a bit nervous and awkward, but let me encourage you to forge ahead—there are rewards and blessings abounding.
 Also be assured that you are not an interloper—it is your festival too.
 It is the machinations of church politicians long ago that separated you from it.

 Over the years I have observed that many Jewish families do not feel any more assured about the actual Seder service than we do.
 They struggle through the Haggadah (the liturgy for the service) and hope for the best.
 We who are Christian have the added benefit of knowing how this story fits into the whole of our Scripture.
 I would encourage you to have the leader of the service read through the Haggadah ahead of time, but most of all remember that this is a joyful celebration—mistakes are allowed.